MyAlstrom logo

 Heart and breathing

-Cardiac symptoms matter because they change urgency.
-Families usually need plain language about cardiology follow-up, monitoring, and escalation.
+Heart symptoms change urgency.
+Parents usually need plain language about cardiology follow-up, monitoring, and when not to wait.

 • Infant cardiomyopathy or later cardiac monitoring that raises anxiety